-Previous research studies on poverty have focused on family and individual deficits (McGoldrick et al. 2015).
+Previous research studies on poverty have focused on family and individual deficits (McGoldrick et al., 2015).
 However, recent studies have shed light on the need for research and advocacy towards acknowledging the adaptability, resiliency, and strength displayed by those in poverty.
-As family science practitioners work with families in poverty, it is essential we focus on a framework of practice that expands past the individual, to understand the family as a part of their broader social and cultural contexts.
-In addition, it is vital that we remember the overlapping and intersecting effects of these systems on families.
-A poor Black, single mother with a disabled child living in a homeless shelter will have multiple stressors and may have a different life cycle compared to an upper class, educated, white woman with financial stability, a home, and abundance of social capital.
+As family science practitioners work with families in poverty, we must focus on a framework of practice that expands past the individual to understand the family as a part of their broader social and cultural contexts.
+In addition, we must remember the overlapping and intersecting effects of these systems on families.
+A poor Black single mother with a disabled child living in a homeless shelter will have multiple stressors.
+She may have a different life cycle than an upper-class, educated, white woman with financial stability, a home, and abundant social capital.

 McGoldrick, M., Preto, G. N., & Carter, B. (2015).
 The Expanding Family Life Cycle: Individual, Family, and Social Perspectives, Enhanced Pearson eText with Loose-Leaf Version — Access Card Package (5th Edition) (5th ed.).
 Pearson.

 Rothstein, R. (2018).
 The Color of Law: A Forgotten History of How Our Government Segregated America (Reprint ed.).
 Liveright.

 Semuels, A. (2017, April 6).
 Economic Mobility in the South.
 The Atlantic.